StuartsProjects/StuartsProjects.github.io/index.md

 I will be migrating the previous blog posts to this site.
 It will probably take a few weeks before that task is completed.

-Meanwhile if you have questions or issues with products I have supplied in the past you can contact me on a new email address; stuart at stuartsprojects add dot com on the end.
+Meanwhile if you have questions or issues with products I have supplied in the past you can contact me via the contact page.

 ### **Stuart Robinson - 1st August 2020**